The Eken

-The Eken is a 2022 Indian Bengali-language black comedy detective action thriller film directed by Joydeep Mukherjee.
+The Eken is a 2022 Indian Bengali-language black comedy action thriller film directed by Joydeep Mukherjee.
 The film is produced by Shrikant Mohta and Mahendra Soni under the banner of Shree Venkatesh Films.The film is based loosely on the novel Manhattan-ey Madman.
 In the film, Anirban Chakrabarti plays the title role of Ekenbabu, a fictional detective created by the Bengali author, Sujan Dasgupta.
 Padmanabha Dasgupta has written the screenplay for the film.

 It was released in theatres on 14 April 2022.
 It was well received by the audience and had a successful run at the box office.
 The second film of this series The Eken: Ruddhaswas Rajasthan was released on 2023 and third film The Eken: Benaras E Bibhishika was released on 2025.

+At the end of the series Eken Babu season 9, the pre-credits scene indicated a sequel, The Eken: Keralay Kurukkhetro, which will be releasing on Durga Pujo 2026.

 Plot

 During his trip to Darjeeling with Bapi and Promotho, Lalbazar detective, Ekendra Sen (Ekenbabu) has a chance of meeting with the famous film star, Bipasha Mitra, and gets caught up in the investigation of a missing ancestral photograph and a precious stamp that belonged to her grandfather.
 At the same time, Ekenbabu gets an offer from Bipasha's friend and business partner, Debraj Singh, to work on a murder case.
 The mystery deepens when he discovers a valuable Lord Vishnu idol has been stolen from Bipasha's statue collection.
 He suspects that both the cases are linked to each other and doubts if both of his clients are telling the truth.
 He sets forth to find out the criminals with the help of the local police.
 The case becomes complicated as new facts come to light every now and then.
 However, Ekenbabu solves the case, catching the culprits with the help of a stranger who turns out to be on the same team as him.